Koushikkumar22/RescueReach/DEPLOYMENT.md

 # RescueReach - Vercel Deployment Guide

-This guide will help you deploy RescueReach to Vercel for production use.
+This guide will help you deploy RescueReach to Vercel for production usage.

 ## Prerequisites